Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Your hamster will likely love to have a little bit of potato as a special treat!
-Remember to not let potatoes become a routine treat for your hamster.
+Remember not to let potatoes become routine treats for your hamster.
 There are lots of better fresh food options for your hamster, including many vegetables and fruits.

 As long as the potato you give your hamster is not fried or seasoned with anything, including salt, butter, or oil, it will likely be safe for your hamster to try.
 Remember to check with your hamster’s vet before starting any new food if your hamster has any history of medical conditions, though.